 Which lawn should I plant?

 Whether you are putting in a lawn yourself or having a tradesman do it for you, it won’t be long before you’ll be asking yourself the question, “which lawn should I use?”
-You’ve probably got some ideas from past experiences, you’ve probably heard some advertising on various different types, you probably think that it should be a fairly straight forward decision but you’ll soon find out after making a few phone calls or doing some research over the internet that there is a world of varieties out there, a lot of which you might never have heard of.
+You’ve probably got some ideas from past experiences, and you may have heard some advertising on various different types.
+You probably think that it should be a fairly straight forward decision but you’ll soon find out after making a few phone calls or doing some research over the internet that there is a world of varieties out there, a lot of which you might never have heard of.
 You’ll read and hear some fantastic claims, you’ll probably pick up some inconsistencies between what different people say about different varieties and you may even come away a bit confused about what to do.

 I can tell you from decades of experience, that there is a relatively short list of “must haves” that most people want, those being: drought tolerance, hard wearing qualities, year round colour and preferably low maintenance.
 It’s amazing to see how many varieties out there today promise to deliver all of these traits and much better than their competitors.
 I can also assure you that no matter what you hear, there is no one lawn that can deliver 5 stars in all these areas.
 All lawns excel in some areas and don’t deliver so strongly in others.

 There are 3 categories of instant lawns most commonly available in Adelaide, those being couch, kikuyu and buffalo.
 In each of these categories there are many different varieties, all competing to be the “best”.
-For example, there is Santa Anna Couch, Windsor Green Couch, Conquest Couch.
-Then there is Sir Walter buffalo, Kings pride buffalo, Sapphire buffalo and lastly Sterile kikuyu, Kenda kikuyu, Dwarf kikuyu… you get the idea.
+For example, there is Santa Anna Couch, Windsor Green Couch, Conquest Couch, Nullabor Couch.
+Then there is Sir Walter Buffalo, Kings pride Buffalo, Sapphire Buffalo and lastly Sterile Kikuyu, Kenda Kikuyu, Dwarf Kikuyu… you get the idea.

 Each of these categories has strengths, each has weaknesses.
-You will always hear about the strengths and rarely hear about the weaknesses.
 As a generalisation, let me give you my opinion of the strengths and weakness of each category to help you make a more informed decision of which lawn to choose.
 Once you sort out which category is best for you (ie couch, kikuyu or buffalo), then choosing a variety of that category becomes much easier.

 There are plenty of other pro’s and con’s of these lawn types but you can start to see here that some characteristics of a lawn will appeal to you, some will turn you off.
-If you wanted a lawn for your back yard and you had 2 dogs, the area was in the full sun and you didn’t want to use too much water, Id avoid buffalo and suggest couch or kikuyu.
+If you wanted a lawn for your back yard and you had 2 dogs, the area was in the full sun and you didn’t want to use too much water, I'd suggest kikuyu.
 If you wanted a lawn for a shady area and ultra low maintenance was high on your list of must haves, buffalo would be a good choice.
-Everyone’s situation is different and not all lawns will suit you but by spending some time with you and understanding your needs, a better understanding of the right lawn for you can be attained.
+Everyone’s situation is different and you will a little time spent consideing the things that are most important to you in a lawn will result in you choosing the right variety for you

-If you have any questions or need any help deciding, give us a call.
+If you have any questions or need any help deciding, give us a call on 08 8298 0555

 Village green kikuyuBy: Ros Lewis on 19 September 2018Do you stock this in ready turf